craigfrancis/php-is-literal-rfc/readme.txt

 Supporting runtime concat would make the is_literal() easier to understand, as it would be consistent with compiler vs runtime concat (because the compiler can sometimes concat strings, creating a single literal that would have the literal flag set).

-As to helping developers identifying their mistakes - by using //literal_combine()// or //literal_implode()//, Dan Ackroyd notes these functions would make it easier to identify where mistakes are made, rather than it being picked up at the end of a potentially long script, after multiple string concatenations, e.g.
+As to helping developers identify their mistakes - by using //literal_concat()// or //literal_implode()//, Dan Ackroyd notes these functions would make it easier to identify where mistakes are made, rather than it being picked up at the end of a potentially long script, after multiple string concatenations, e.g.

 <code php>
 $sortOrder = 'ASC';